Pengeszikra/pure-web-ccg/src/md-example.md

 ## TODO for today
   - figure out what game will be developed for AWS Game Builder Challenge
-    - space travell card game with lot of adventure and game collection
+    - space travel card game with lot of adventure and game collection
     - space live card game, where you can advanture throught the galaxy to find your planet where you live and base to your quest.
-I thik this idea need at least a bunch of month to create, I don't have that many times.
+I think this idea need at least a bunch of month to create, I don't have that many times.
     - Somehow figure out where is the good place the revoicer voicer.
   - figure out a game design, and that at least somehow need to be consistent.
   - alien solitare or 3match game will be working.